rastersoft/autovala/wiki/autovala-fileformat.5.md

  * **full_icon**: followed by the theme, the category and the icon path/name.
 Autovala will determine the icon size and use it to copy it to the right place (only if it is a **.png** file; it it is a **.svg** will copy to "scalable").
 Also, by default, the cathegory will be **apps**, unless it is a **.svg** with **-symbolic**; in that case will be put in the **status** category.
 Example:

             full_icon: Hicolor Applications finger.svg

+ * **fixed_size_icon**: similar to full_icon, but for **svg** icons, they will be put always in a fixed size entry, based on the canvas size; will never be put in an scalable entry.
+This is useful when there are several SVG pictures for different sizes of the same icon.

  * **pixmap**: followed by a picture filename.
 Will be copied to **share/pixmaps**